eskay993/gamefiles/silent-hill-4/README.md

 10. Let the installer do it's thing.
 It may appear to hang for a bit... just leave it to finish.
 11. Done!
 Run the game and enjoy!

-Note 1:Controller must be on before running the game for it to be recognised.
+Note 1: Controller must be on before running the game for it to be recognised.

 Note 2: Controller works out of the box on desktop.
 It does not on Steam Deck.
 Not all the buttons are mapped correctly.
 You have two options: